 Looking ahead, the 2020 SDCBC will occur on Monday, 12/14/20, so mark your calendars now.
 No vacations allowed!

-Special thanks to property owners and agencies who allowed access for the count, including USFWS, Olympic Game Farm, Dungeness Farms and Habitat, Graysmarsh, Maple View Farm, Battelle, WA State Parks, WA DNR, Clallam County Parks, and more.
-Great thanks also to Durkee Richards for providing the offshore boat, and to Gary Poor and Rod and Kathy Schock for ferrying counters to Dungeness Spit.
-To our esteemed observers who came great distances to help with the count, we couldn’t do it without you.
+Special thanks to property owners who allowed access for the count, including USFWS, Olympic Game Farm, Jamestown S’Klallam Tribe, Dungeness Farms and Habitat, Willits family, Kevin Froese, Graysmarsh, Maple View Farm, WA State Parks, WDNR, Clallam County Parks, and more.
+Great thanks particularly to Durkee Richards for providing the offshore boat, and to Gary Poor and Rod and Kathy Schock for ferrying counters to Dungeness Spit.
+To our esteemed observers who traveled long distances to help with the count, we particularly thank you.
 And of course huge thanks to all the great cooks who provided food for the compilation dinner.
 If I forgot anyone, sorry about that, and thank you very much!